IJIJI/WebKontrol/README.md

 - **View:** Opens the current url in a new tab.
 - **Reload:** Reloads the browser on the WebKontrol instance.
 It also returns to the set URL.
 If you have navigated on the instance and then relaod it will return to the requested URL.
+- **View Internal Clock:** Opens the internal clock in a new tab.
-- **Internal Clock:** When pressed, the internal clock button fills the input with the link to the internal clock.
+- **Internal Clock:** When pressed, fills the input with the link to the internal clock.
 - **Input:** Here you can enter the URL you wish to display on the WebKontrol instance.

 #### No connection